Merri/react-use-queries/README.md

 flavor, but instead of detecting resize we use `matchMedia` instead.
 The `mediaQueryListener` element is an `<iframe />` with url set to `about:blank`.
 Then this iframe element is sized to full size of it's parent by absolute positioning, hence requirement for `position` other than `static`.

+All current container query solutions have issues with circularity: `react-use-queries` does nothing to protect against these, so you should always make sure your styles don't cause unintended side-effects.
+For example, changing parent element's border can change it's size which can then result to infinite resize loop as each style changes the content size.
+Also, parent element's size shouldn't be determined by it's children's size.

 ### Motivation